According to Forbes Americans living and working abroad are renouncing their citizenship because of United States tax.

 The U.S. Treasury Department has published the names of people who renounced their citizenship during the third quarter of 2018.
 The quarterly public list is required by law.

 Non-U.S. banks and financial institutions around the world must reveal American account details or risk big penalties.
-Some renounce because of global tax reporting and FATCA.
+Some were renounced because of global tax reporting and FATCA.

 America’s global income tax compliance and disclosure laws can be a burden, especially for U.S. persons living abroad.
 Their American status can make them untouchable by many banks.